 The following five minor programs are available: Minor in Land and Food Systems, Minor in Arts, Minor in Commerce, Minor in Kinesiology, and Minor in Science.
 Entry into and continuation in a minor option requires that the student remains in Good Standing.
 Where space in courses required for a minor is limited, students may be required to maintain a sessional average higher than the minimum for Good Standing.
 Information on minor programs is also available from the Faculty.

-The Faculty of Land and Food Systems offers four optional minors for B.Sc. students.
-Upon completion of one of the following four minor options, the notation "Minor in [Subject]" will be denoted on the student's transcript.
+The Faculty of Land and Food Systems offers five optional minors for B.Sc. students.
+Upon completion of one of the following five minor options, the notation "Minor in [Subject]" will be denoted on the student's transcript.

 Space in many science and land and food systems courses is limited.
 Admission to a land and food systems minor does not guarantee access to courses agreed upon for the minor.

 An acceptable minor must comprise courses in the Faculty of Arts that are for credit toward a B.A. and consists of 18 upper-level credits in a single subject.
 An application form may be obtained from the Science Information Centre.
 Students should design a coherent and academically sound course of studies for their proposed minor, which must be approved by the Director of the Science Information Centre while the student is registered in second year.
 All courses must be acceptable for a B.A. major in the proposed subject area or field, but a student is not bound by the other requirements that the Faculty of Arts sets for a major or minor in the field.
 The following restrictions should be noted.